 - Business Platform Technologies

 - Database Design and Management

 Common Career Paths

-- Network Administrator: Network administrators are responsible for designing, implementing and supporting computer systems.
+Network administrators are responsible for designing, implementing and supporting computer systems.
 They work with active network equipment such as routers, adaptors and cables to connect computers to a hub that in turn connects them to the Internet.
 Network administrators test the reliability and security of a network.
 They also fix broken equipment.
 At some companies, a network administrator will design and set up the networks as well.
-Employment of network and computer systems administrators is forecast to grow 28 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-Their median annual salary was $69,160 in 2010.
+Figures above were provided by the BLS.

-- Management Analyst: Management analysts work to keep a company or business relevant in the ever-changing market.
+Management analysts work to keep a company or business relevant in the ever-changing market.
 Sometimes referred to as management consultants, a management analyst examines an organization’s structure and productivity, and recommends changes to increase profits.
 Management analysts within the information technology field explore how a company employs technology, and the ways in which it can upgrade and improve upon current software and programs.
 In doing so, management analysts ensure that companies remain on the cutting edge of technological innovations.
-Employment of management analysts is projected to expand 22 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-Their median annual salary was $78,160 in 2010.
+Figures above were provided by the BLS.

 Computer systems analysts, like management analysts, evaluate the technology and information systems used by an organization and make suggestions for better, more efficient infrastructures.
 They focus specifically on technology resources, but need a fundamental understanding of business needs in order to make informed recommendations.
 Systems analysts are employed in almost every industry, from nonprofit organizations to financial services firms.
 Figures above were provided by the BLS.